 Rats and mice may enter other areas of the home as well.
 Rodents can nest in paper and cardboard products.
 Do not store boxes on the floor and keep clutter to a minimum.
 In bathrooms, ensure faucets are kept off and that there is no standing water on the floor.

 Preventing access to harborage and food is only the first step to keeping rodents out of your home.
 The most effective method requires a multi-step pest approach.
-A number of traps, baits and rodenticides are also available.
-However, these methods can be dangerous and should not be employed without the help of a pest management professional.
-Ensuring that your home is not a welcoming place for rats or mice will help make any other form of traps or rodenticides more effective.
+A number of traps and baits are also available.
+However, these methods can be dangerous and need to be used correctly to be effective.
+Therefore, they should not be employed without the help of a pest control professional.
+Ensuring that your home is not a welcoming place for rats or mice will help make any other form of control more effective.
 But using a single method alone is not enough.

-To establish the most effective rodent control plan in your house, call Terminix®.
-An experienced technician can discuss effective methods for eliminating rodents in your home.
+To establish the most effective rodent control plan in your house, contact Terminix®.
+An experienced technician can inspect your home and discuss effective methods for eliminating and preventing rodents.